shotnothing/TeamPower8/docs/API.md

 - **Content-Type**: `application/json`
 - **Body**:
 	- `prices`: An array which contains the prices of similar products (from similarity heuristic).
 Same length as `similar`.
- 	- `product_price`: Gets the price of the product.
+ 	- `product_price`: Price of the product.
+  	- `rank`: An integer representing the position rank of the price compared to similar products.
-	- `ranking`: A number between 0 to 1 representing the interpolated percentile of price compared to similar products.
+	- `rank_normalized`: A number between 0 to 1 representing the interpolated percentile of price compared to similar products.
 	- `similar`: An array of product IDs of similar products.
 Same length as `prices`.
+Planned to depreciate in favor of `similar_products`.
+	- `similar_products`: An array of the details similar products.
+Same length as `prices`.
+ 	- `product_name`: Name of the product.

 **Example Usage:**